Filippo mancia, ph.d.

 Meagan Dufrisne, ph.d.

 Meagan is a former graduate student in the Mancia lab.
-She is currently doing a Post Doc with Prof. Linda Columbus at University of Virginia.
+She is currently a Scientist III at Helix Biostructures.

 Christina Chen, ph.d.